jamesclancy/SafeCardGame/README.md

         (sprintf "ERROR: located multiple cards in hand with card instance id %s.
 This shouldn't happen" (cardInstanceId.ToString())) |> Error
 ```

-From a testing standpoint the lack of rendering the resource cards has become quite difficult to deal with so I have added a simple rendering for the resource cards:
+From a testing standpoint, the lack of rendering the resource cards has become quite difficult to deal with so I have added a simple rendering for the resource cards:

 ```